 To get on the shortlist of applicants, carefully read the job description and criteria before sending your federal cover letter.

 For example, federal agencies commonly require you to disclose your salary details and say whether you worked full-time or part-time hours.
+Some might also have specific preferences regarding cover letter formatting and word count, or they might provide you with a prompt they expect you to follow.

 Check out the Federal Jobs and USA Jobs websites for more information on different federal and public sector positions, the exact qualifications you’ll need, and detailed formatting requirements for your application.